-For many, it’s because their car fuel costs could drop to as little as 2 takeaway coffees a week.
+Across Australia, more drivers are considering the switch to electric vehicles.
+For many, fuel costs could drop to as little as two takeaway coffees a week.

 Electric vehicle FAQs

 Can an EV get me to work and back?

 Sure can.
 Depending on what car you have, you may need to stop more than a few times.
 Look out for locations with the Supercharger rapid chargers – some can charge up to 80% of your battery within 30 minutes.

 Can I travel longer distances?
 Like, Melbourne to Sydney?